HuyNgo171099/Travel-Agency/README.md

 ## Orchestrating the ETL Pipeline with Apache Airflow

 After running the ETL pipeline using Airflow, I inspected if all the tasks ran successfully using the Airflow webserver GUI.
-By mapping Docker’s internal port 8080 to my local port 8080, I accessed the Airflow webserver GUI at `localhost:8080` on my browser.
+By mapping Docker’s internal port 8080 to my local port 8080, I accessed the Airflow webserver GUI at `localhost:8080` on my browser (I used Microsoft Edge but any other browsers would also work).

 - **DAG Overview**: Airflow uses Directed Acyclic Graphs (DAGs) to collect tasks, organize them with dependencies and relationships to specify how they should run.
+The image below depicts the DAG of this project.
 The tasks `extract_city`, `extract_weather`, and `extract_flight` were executed first and ran in parallel.
-The green border line indicates successful execution.
+The green border line indicates that the tasks were executed successfully.
 The `wait_for_load` task serves as a synchronizing step to ensure that all transformations are complete before loading data.

     ![Figure 1: Airflow Directed Acyclic Graph (DAG)](images/airflow_dag.png)

 - **Task Logs**: While green border lines on the Airflow webserver GUI indicate successful task completion, it is important to check task logs to verify success, especially if `try-except` blocks are used in the script.
-The task log provides precise success or error information, confirming that the entire ETL pipeline executed smoothly.
+The task log provides precise success or error information.
+The image below displays the `load_data` task log, which shows a successful run with no errors, confirming that the entire ETL pipeline executed smoothly.

     ![Figure 2: Log of the Task load_data](images/log.png)